ruggeri/tech-notes/randos/automotive/engines/02a-inline-twin.md

   - Typical of older British bikes.
 Modern Kawasaki K800 (which is like a retro bike) is the only example manufactured today?
   - You need balancing shafts to cancel out the net forces.
-  - This is really a classic British design, and just not used today.
+  - This is really a classic British design, and not used today except on a very few retro bikes (Kawasaki W800 for instance).
 - 180deg: pistons are always opposite to each other.
   - Some people use "vertical twin" to refer specifically to this crankshaft angle.
-  - Because mass of pistons is always opposite, there is no net force when firing.
-    - That is, the engine has primary reciprocating balance.
-We'll see later that it doesn't have secondary reciprocating balance.
   - Typical of Japanese bikes (at least before the current 270deg crankshaft vogue).
+  - The rotational vibration is typically balanced out.
+    - **TODO**: Is that easy?
+What are the downsides?
-Less vibration lets them hit higher revs and power.
+  - With primary balance, can typically hit higher RPMs and make more power.
+    - **TODO**: Verify that secondary vibration is less important?
+      Because an individual cylinder's secondary force waveform must always have smaller amplitude than its primary force waveform?
+      Because rod-ratio?
   - Still typical of Kawasaki (including my Ninja 650) and Honda twins.
 They don't make big twins.
 Also 300cc bikes from Yamaha and Suzuki.
-  - Firing of second cylinder is 180deg after first (0deg of silence), but then you wait another 540deg (360deg silence) until the first cylinder fires again.
-This gives pulsing power.
-    - 180deg of power, 180deg of power, 360deg of silence.
-    - This is a very uneven firing interval.
-  - Because the forces aren't exactly opposite, they will want to rotate around their center.
-They're applying a torque.
-  - The rotational vibration also is typically balanced out, but this appears to be easier.
-Also, I think the rotational vibration is less.
+  - Uneven firing order (180deg then 540deg) results in "lumpy" power delivery.
 - 270deg: pistons are offset by 90deg.
   - Sometimes called "crossplane" because crankpins don't lie in a plane with the crankshaft; they're offset by 90deg.